Terry Gipson: State Senate tenure

+Committee assignments

+Gipson served as the ranking member of the Agriculture and Local Government committees.
+He served as a member of the Banks, Consumer Protection, Cultural Affairs, Tourism, Veterans, Racing and Wagering committees.

+Vampire Bill

+Early in his term, recognizing that critical legislation often took place late in the night when constituents were less likely to be paying attention, Gipson introduced the Vampire Voting Act, intended to make the state legislature more transparent by prohibiting voting on bills (“vampire bills”) between 9pm and 9am.

 Subsequent elections

 In a November 2014 re-election bid, Gipson was defeated by Republican Susan J. Serino.
 Gipson was again defeated by Serino in a 2016 rematch.

-In late 2017, Gipson announced that he would challenge incumbent Governor Andrew Cuomo in the 2018 Democratic gubernatorial primary.
+In late 2017, Gipson announced that he would challenge incumbent governor Andrew Cuomo in the 2018 Democratic gubernatorial primary.
 Gipson ended that campaign several months later when actress Cynthia Nixon announced she, too, was challenging the governor.

 Later career

-As of 2016, Gipson was a full-time lecturer in the Communications Department at SUNY New Paltz and teaches Speech Communication at Rensselaer Polytechnic Institute.
+From 2016 to 2022, Gipson was a full-time lecturer in the Communications Department at SUNY New Paltz and taught Speech Communication at Rensselaer Polytechnic Institute.
+Since 2022, Gipson has been teaching at Harvard University, where he teaches public speaking, strategic communication, and public relations in the writing program.